Use this page to navigate the latest guidance on the virus for people in Wales

 The UK Government has set out a package of measures to protect public services, people and businesses through this period of disruption caused by COVID-19.

-Millions of people across the UK could benefit from the new Self-Employed Income Support Scheme, with those eligible receiving a cash grant worth 80% of their average monthly trading profit.
+- Millions of people across the UK could benefit from the Self-Employment Income Support Scheme, with those eligible receiving a cash grant worth 80% of their average monthly trading profit.

 Welsh Government support for businesses

-Because some aspects of business support are devolved, the Welsh Government has set out a range of support measures:
+Because some aspects of business support are devolved, the Welsh Government has set out a range of support measures via the Business Wales website.

 HMRC tax helpline